beevageeva/amrvac/doc/dat_convert.md

 # Add variables to the *.dat* files

 There are two ways to add variables to the dat files:

 ## Extra variables
-This method is used in many tests: ard/analytic_test_1d, demo/Advect_ParticleSampling_2D, hd/Gresho_Chan_2D, ...;
+This method adds extra variables in the dat file (which is also used for restart) and it is used in many tests: ard/analytic_test_1d, demo/Advect_ParticleSampling_2D, hd/Gresho_Chan_2D, ...
-in the tests folder run:
+To see all the tests which use this method, in the tests folder run:
     find . -name 'mod_usr.t' -exec grep -H "var_set_extravar" {} \;

-to see all the tests which use this method.
-It consists in:
+This method  consists in:
 1. assign an integer in the variable list w (in mod_usr.t, usr_init subroutine)
 2. implement one of the user methods which are called every timestep and properly assign the pointer to it  in usr_init subroutine for the following user defined subroutines: usr_process_grid, usr_modify_output,... and set the extra variables.
-This method adds extra variables in the dat file (which is also used for restart).

 ## New dat files
 With this method an extra dat file is generated with new variables. (see `amrvacio/mod_convert.t`).
 1. set convert_type to dat_generic_mpi

     &filelist
           ...
           convert_type = "dat_generic_mpi"